MikePacey/Lancaster-HEC/docs/software/turbomole.rst

 The template above is intended as an example.
 The template can be modified in the same way as an OpenMP parallel job.
-Please refer to the :ref:`Using OpenMP on the HEC<openmp>` page for an explanation of the job directives contained in the above templates.
+Please refer to the :ref:`Using OpenMP on the HEC<open mp>` page for an explanation of the job directives contained in the above templates.